aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-srvless-data-api/index.md

 <span class="image">![Test Function](3-lambda-test.png?raw=true)</span>

 You will be asked to configure a test event the first time you try.
-The format and content for the test event are not relevant for this exercise, so pick any **Event template**, such as `Hello World`, input a memorable **Event name**, such as `MyTestEvent` and hit **Create**.
+The format and content for the test event are not relevant for this exercise, so pick any **Event template**, such as `Hello World`, input a memorable **Event name**, such as `MyTestEvent` and click **Create**.

 <span class="image">![Test Event](3-lambda-event.png?raw=true)</span>